mattyschell/howdoipostgis/howdoipostgis.md

 ![wild](images/wildandcrazsydbs.png)

-Moving Oracle stuff over without much private sector thinking seems to transform Oracle schemas into become PostgreSQL databases with one default public schema in each database.
+Moving Oracle stuff over without much private sector thinking seems to transform Oracle schemas into PostgreSQL databases with one default public schema in each database.

 How would you, yes you, organize this?